chovanecadam/cybersecurity/osint/README.md

 # pdf files on ftp servers
 inurl:ftp -inurl:(http|https) filetype:pdf "confidential"

-# sites with "Blue kitty" in title
+# sites with "Blue kitty" in the title
 intitle:"Blue kitty"

 # sites with "blue" and "kitty" in title (regardless of the order)